The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: The fates of MW satellites

 The \tng{} satellite LFs, especially for the \XC{} and four GM simulations, show good agreement both in shape and normalization with the observed LF for the MW and SAGA-DR3 MW-mass hosts at all luminosities, albeit with slightly fewer bright satellites than the MW or the median for SAGA-DR3.
 The large-volume IllustrisTNG50 simulation has also been shown to produce satellite stellar mass-functions (SMFs) around MW-mass hosts that are broadly consistent with the observed MW satellite SMFs, albeit with considerable scatter \citep{Engler2021}.

 In the \vgn{} case, we find significantly more satellites at all magnitudes compared to observations.
-We have determined that this is due to the \vgn{} simulations containing a population of concentrated and massive objects with stellar masses $10^{6}<M_{*}/\MSUN <10^{7.5}$, which form most if not all of their stellar mass through a single starburst and are then quenched.
-Such objects make up $\sim25-50$ per cent of satellites at $z=0$ across the different simulations.
-They are unlikely to be physical as they inhabit haloes of mass $M_{\rm halo}\sim10^{9}$ at $z=0$ which should instead host ultra-faint dwarfs, as seen in the EDGE simulations of isolated dwarfs which employ a similar model at much higher resolutions \citep{Rey2019,Kim2024}.
-This occurs because in the current \vgn{} simulations, the combination of lower resolution than the EDGE simulations and a high density threshold for SF allows a significant portion of the gas in these objects, which is extremely metal poor, to become eligible for SF simultaneously at $z\sim8$.
-This issue does not affect more massive galaxies like the central MW, or even dwarf galaxies after this initial epoch when SF and feedback processes mitigate this effect, or indeed at higher resolution as shown by the EDGE simulations.
-We explore this topic in detail, including how to filter such early forming massive satellites and their relation to satellite abundance and quenching, in an upcoming paper (Rodriguez-Cardoso et al., in prep.).
-For the current paper, we retain all such satellites and examine their fate in the MW-mass hosts since our goal is to understand the trends within strongly differing simulation models at face value, rather than to obtain precise matches to observational constraints.
+We have determined that this is largely due to an early phase of poorly regulated bursty SF.
+This occurs because in the current \vgn{} simulations, the combination of relatively lower resolution for the dwarfs regime and a high density threshold for SF allows a significant portion of the gas in these objects, which is extremely metal poor, to become eligible for SF simultaneously at $z\sim8$.
+At later times, SF becomes more regulated when stellar feedback is more effective.
+These early starbursts occur in most haloes, but their impact is largest for haloes of mass $M_{\rm tot}\lesssim 10^{9}\MSUN$ and negligible at $M_{\rm tot}\gtrsim 10^{10.5}\MSUN$.
+In the lower mass haloes, these starbursts can form most if not all their present-day stellar mass, resulting in $\sim10^{7}\MSUN$ stellar mass galaxies in $\sim10^{9}\MSUN$ haloes at $z=0$, which should instead host ultra-faint dwarfs.
+On the other hand, more massive galaxies continue to form stars at later times, such that these early-forming stars are a significantly smaller contribution to their present-day stellar mass.
+This issue results in a higher SMHM relation for the \vgn{} simulations, as we discuss in detail in Section \ref{sec:smhmRelations}.
+(Note however that this is not seen in the EDGE simulations of isolated dwarfs which employ a nearly identical model at much higher resolutions and find SMHM relations more consistent with observations \citep{Rey2019,Kim2024,Rey2025}.)
+We explore this topic in detail, including how to account for this early SF and its relation to satellite abundance and quenching, in an upcoming paper (Rodriguez-Cardoso et al., in prep.).
+For the current paper, we retain all satellites and examine their fate in the MW-mass hosts since our goal is to understand the trends within strongly differing simulation models at face value, rather than to obtain precise matches to observational constraints.
+However, we discuss how this issue impacts some of our key results in Appendix \ref{sec:appVGFiltering}.